PARAPROFESSIONAL- SPECIAL ED

 Interested applicants should complete all sections of the application including the online submission of a current resume.

-At the time of hire, the selected candidate will need to submit three (3) letters of recommendation dated within the last year and signed by the author and copy of official transcripts verifying the required 48 credits or passing score report on one of the three assessment options.
+At the time of hire, the selected candidate will need to submit three (3) letters of recommendation dated within the last year and signed by the author and a copy of official transcripts verifying the required 48 credits or passing scores on one of the three assessment options.

 Eligible applicants will need to have completed 48 college credits or successfully completed of one of the following Paraprofessional Assessments: